 - 1. After the 1st quarter, if an intern receives a rating of 1 or Not Assessed on a profession-wide competency domain at the quarterly supervisors meeting. - 2.
 During the mid-year evaluation, interns are expected to achieve 80% or more of their ratings at the intermediate skill level or above.
-At least 19 of the 24 competency areas

-- should be rated intermediate or above (rating of 3 or higher).
+At least 27 of the 34 competency areas should be rated at the Intern Practice Level or above.
 If the intern's performance falls below this expectation, then due process should be initiated. - 3.
-After the 3rd quarter, if an intern fails to meet the goals outlined by the Clinical Psychology Internship Committee (CPIC) resulting in performance at a rating of 2, 1 or Not Assessed at the quarterly supervisors meeting. - 4.
-At any point during the training year if an intern's behavior rises to a level of concern that is considered to be severe or a potential harm to the public, then due process should be initiated.
+After the 3rd quarter, if an intern fails to meet the goals outlined by the Clinical Psychology Internship Committee (CPIC) resulting in performance at a rating of 2, 1 or Not Assessed at the quarterly supervisors meeting.

+4. At any point during the training year if an intern's behavior rises to a level of concern that is considered to be severe or a potential harm to the public, then due process should be initiated.